Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: What do you think they were referring to?

 BORY: Hell if I know!
-You know my ears are just two tiny little brussel sprouts, so.
+You know my ears are just two tiny little brussels sprouts, so.

-PLECK: Wait, did you think the Seven was like... were they talking about dust?
+PLECK: Wait, do you think the Seven was like… were they talking about dust?

 PLECK: That would be… I mean, dust is illegal.